astoilkov/jsblocks-docs/working-with-observables/extending-observable-functionality.md

 # Extending observable functionality

 [`blocks.observable.extend()`](../api.md#blocks-observable-extend) method could be used to extend a particular observable functionality.
 Great example is value formatting.
-Let's build value formatter which could be used for a lot of cases.
+Let's build value formatter.

 Before using `extend()` you will need to implement the formatting logic.
 After that the formatter could be used for any observable: